 Supplies: You will need a 3 ring binder (1.5 inch), dividers, paper, graph paper, hole punch, textbook, pencils, and erasers.
-You will be allowed the use of a scientific calculator most of the time.
-(You will want one that has logarithms).
-However, it will be restricted on some days.
-You may NOT use your cell phone/iPad as your calculator, TI-83, TI-84, TI-89, TI-92 or TI-Nspire.
+You will need a TI-83 or I-84 calculator.
 These are pretty basic supplies, but you will need to bring them to each class.
-I require pencil on all graded work.
+I require pencil on all work.
 You will have one warning, and after that, you will earn a zero on that work because you failed to follow my instruction.

 Assignment Policy: Homework will be assigned at each class meeting.
 The homework is not a tool by which I torture you, but rather an opportunity for you to practice the skills presented in class which you will be responsible to demonstrate on a quiz the following class period.
 If you are interested in passing the class, you will need to do well on the quizzes.
 To do well on the quizzes, you will need to complete the homework.
 No late assignments will be accepted.
 You should show all work when doing homework.
 Simply writing the problem and the answer is not "doing homework."
 Using a solutions manual or an app that shows you the steps, and copying them down is NOT "doing homework."
 Remember your effort is key to your success.
 You have to focus your effort on being able to complete the problems on a quiz/exam without any outside resources.
 Some days you will turn in your homework when you take a quiz.
 50% of your grade will be from the homework and 50% from the quiz.
 Keep all class materials (notes, handouts, homework, quizzes, and exams) organized in a notebook (3-ring binder).
 These materials are subject to be turned in for grading at any time.
 Please make certain all materials accompany you to each class meeting.